SIMPLY SOCIAL KIDS’ FREQUENTLY ASKED QUESTIONS

 How do I know how my child is doing?

-Facilitators debrief parents in the last 10 minutes of group.
+Facilitators debrief parents in the last 10 minutes of the group.
 If you have specific questions about your child’s progress, please feel free to e-mail or call.
 We also encourage you to send us specific information on anything your child might be struggling with socially so that we can help support him or her.

 How long before I see improvement in my child’s ability to socialize?